 Available Property Listing Form

-The Garland Housing Authority has partnered with Go Section 8, which provides an enhanced program to list rental properties online.
+The Garland Housing Authority has partnered with AffordableHousing.com, which provides an enhanced program to list rental properties online.
 Listings are available to potential Housing Choice Voucher tenants seeking apartment units, duplexes, single-family homes or town homes in the private market.
 Landlords can add rental properties and tenants can view rental listings.

 The GHA provides the Housing Assistance Payment (HAP) on a monthly basis via direct deposit.
 The HAP is processed on the first business day of the month and deposits may show in a bank account between three to four business days after that.
-To report a change in banking information, please use the Direct Deposit Authorization Form (PDF).
-For more information or help please call 972-205-3385.
+To report a change in banking information please contact Keith Gorman at firstname.lastname@example.org or call 972-205-3385.

 Residents of the United States are entitled by law to safe and decent housing regardless of race, color, national origin, religion, sex, disability, or familial status.
 Discrimination in the rental of property or the provision of services is prohibited by law.